billhails/MetaData/README.md

 If you'd like to see opentelemetry traces, install and run [Jaeger](https://www.jaegertracing.io/docs/1.41/getting-started/).
 The application will export telemetry to Jaeger if available.
+One really good reason for doing this is that the graphql-js opentelemetry plugin will log full errors with stack traces into jaeger, which are otherwise not available (WHY???!!!).

 ## Postman